nimbella/demo-projects/visits/README.md

 - The code for the `counter` action in [`counter.php`](./packages/visits/counter.php) uses a Nimbella provided key-value store accessible through a [Redis SDK](https://redis.io).
 Nimbella provides a unique key-value instance for each user account.
 The `counter` action checks for a cookie first, and if none is found, it increments the count by one and writes to the cookie.

-- The `info` action in [`info.php`](./packages/visits/info.php) checks for a file in a Nimbella provided data bucket and returns its contents, which are the date since the project was deployed.
-If it can't find the file, it creates one and adds the current date.
+- The `info` action in [`info.php`](./packages/visits/info.php) checks for a record in a Nimbella provided key-value store and returns its contents, which are the date since the project was deployed.
+If it can't find the record, it creates one and adds the current date.

 #### Static web content